nerdstaunch/easy_packetloss_tracker/README.md

 ## Parameters
 The script accepts the following parameters:

-- **target**: Specifies the target website or IP address to ping.
+- **-target**: Specifies the target website or IP address to ping.
 Defaults to "google.com" if not specified.
-- **count**: Specifies the number of times to ping the target.
+- **-count**: Specifies the number of times to ping the target.
 Defaults to 900 if not specified.

 ## Usage
 1. Download or clone the script to your local machine.